ubc-web-services/ubc-clf-min/README.md

 ### Why use it then?
 You want a clean slate of CSS with just the bare minimum required by the UBC CLF.

+## What's included?
+Only css required for the 'required' CLF elements and the primary navigation.

+## What's not included?
+Everything else, but most importantly, the full grid system.

 ### Can I get it from the CDN?
 -- yes, details coming soon --